 Detection is an important application of computer vision.
-In this post I’m going to detail out how to do real time face detection using Viola Jones Algorithm introduced in paper Rapid object detection using a boosted cascade of simple features (2001).
-Mind the word detection, we are not going to recognize, means which one the face belong.
+In this post I’m going to detail how to do real time face detection using the Viola Jones Algorithm introduced in the paper Rapid object detection using a boosted cascade of simple features (2001).
+Mind the word detection, we are not going to recognize, meaning which one the face belongs to.
 This is merely detection that there is a face in a given image.
 We are going to use OpenCV (Open Source Computer Vision Library).
-OpenCV is written in C++ but there are interfaces for other languages so will use, preferably python.
+OpenCV is written in C++ but there are interfaces for other languages so we will use, preferably python.

 Installation